neefrankie/origami/README.md

 @import 'ftc-header/main';
 ```
-These is propably suitbale for the Standard Header.
+These is propably suitbale for the Full Header and the Dynamic Header.

 As for Simple Header, you may choose to include the mixin as you need: